 You don’t have to peel the cherries.
 Your chickens can eat the skin.

-The cherry skin is also safe to eat.
+The cherry skin is also safe for chickens to eat.
 You might want to give it a good wash if it is from the store.
-As a general rule, it’s good to thoroughly wash any fruit or vegetable you bought from the store.
+Generally, you should wash any fruit or vegetable you purchased.
 The skin or anything exposed might not be unhealthy for the chickens, but it might have a chemical coating.
 It is those things that could be harmful to your chickens.

 Can Chickens Eat the Cherry Leaves?

 Here’s where the cherry gets a little complicated as a treat.
-Chickens can eat the leaves, but there are some precautions to be taken.
+Chickens can eat the leaves, but there are precautions to consider.

-You can let your chickens have the leaves as long as you’re not giving them the wilted ones.
+You can let your chickens have the leaves assuming you’re not giving them the wilted ones.
 The wilted leaves contain cyanide.
 As we all know, this substance is harmful!
-Because of this, some chicken handlers have decided to stay away from the leaves.
+Because of this, some chicken handlers have decided to avoid the leaves.

 I also steer clear from leaves, but that is a personal preference.
-I usually steer clear from treats that need to be in a particular state to be safe for chickens.
+I usually steer clear of treats that need particular conditions to be safe for chickens.
 Again, it’s a personal preference.
-If you want to give your chickens cherry leaves, make sure to check if they’re still in a healthy shade of green!
+If you want to give your chickens cherry leaves, ensure to check that they’re still in a healthy shade of green!

 Read more about cherry leaves, cyanide, and their effect on livestock here.